Every copywriter has their own style. So where does mine come from?

 For that, we’ve got to rewind to 1995 (yes, I’m THAT old) - the start of my PR career in the UK.

-I spent nearly 20 years helping corporates and brands shape perception, manage reputation, and communicate with purpose.
+I spent nearly 20 years in PR, helping corporates and brands shape perception, manage reputation, and communicate with purpose.

 That PR background is where my writing style comes from.